Ocean rowing: Atlantic crossings

 The fastest unsupported row from the United States to England was set in 2005 by The Ocean Fours (NL) (Gijs Groeneveld, Robert Hoeve, Jaap Koomen, Maarten Staarink) with the Vopak Victory.
 They left New York on 27 May and crossed the Bishops Rock longitude 60 days, 16 hours, and 19 minutes later.
 This record was beaten by Leven Brown and his crew in 2010.
 Their boat Artemis Investments left New York on 17 June 2010 and arrived in St Mary's on 31 July 2010 in a time of 43 days 21 hours 26 mins and 48 seconds.
 This has remained the record to date for the longer 2850 nmi and original North Atlantic route.
 During their voyage they were capsized twice in storms.

 Frenchman Charles Hedrich set the record for the fastest solo Atlantic crossing in 2007, from Dakar to Brazil in 36 days and 6 hours.
 Charles Hedrich is also the first man to complete a double Atlantic crossing nonstop, rowing solo and unassisted.
-Leaving from Saint-Pierre-et-Miquelon, his path took him eastward across the North Atlantic to the Canary islands, and then westward back to Martinique.
+Leaving from Saint-Pierre-et-Miquelon, his path took him eastward across the North Atlantic to the Canary Islands, and then westward back to Martinique.
 The expedition lasted 145 days and 22 hours, ending on 1 December 2012.

 On 14 June 2007, Bhavik Gandhi became the first Asian to row the Atlantic solo, nonstop and unsupported from Spain to Antigua.
 The trip, lasting 106 days, also set the record for the longest solo row across the Atlantic Ocean.

-A fourteen-man British and Irish crew skippered by Leven Brown aboard La Mondiale set a new world record crossing the mid-Atlantic from east-to-west, Gran Canaria to Barbados, of 33 days, 7 hours, and 30 minutes from December 15, 2007 to January 17, 2008.
+A fourteen-man British and Irish crew skippered by Leven Brown aboard La Mondiale set a new world record crossing the mid-Atlantic from east-to-west, Gran Canaria to Barbados, of 33 days, 7 hours, and 30 minutes from 15 December 2007, to 17 January 2008.

 In 2010, Katie Spotz of the United States rowed solo mainland-to-mainland Dakar, Senegal–Georgetown, Guyana, 2817 nmi in 70 days.
 At 22 years and 260 days old, she held the record as the youngest person to row solo across an ocean until 2018 when American Oliver Crane crossed the Atlantic solo at 19 years and 148 days old.